hasura/graphql-engine/manual/SDKs/ios-sdk.rst

 Project Config
 ^^^^^^^^^^^^^^

 You set the project name and other hasura-project related things in Project Config object.

 .. code-block:: swift

     //Minimum Config
     let config = ProjectConfig(projectName: "projectName")

-Note: The above method can throw a ``HasuraInitError``.

 Other init params are :

--  customBaseDomain: String - If you have a base domain other than .hasura-app.io
+-  ``customBaseDomain: String`` - If you have a base domain other than .hasura-app.io
--  isEnabledOverHttp: Bool - Set this to true if you want to use Http instead of Https
+-  ``isEnabledOverHttp: Bool`` - Set this to true if you want to use Http instead of Https
--  defaultRole: String - "user" role is used by default
+-  ``defaultRole: String`` - "user" role is used by default
--  apiVersion: Int - 1 is used by default

 Use the above project config to initialise Hasura.